DataSF/Shp-To-Socrata/README.md

 ### The primary goal of this repo is to migrate geo shape files to the Socrata naive geo API.

-The city of SF has about 62 datasets that were hosted on Socrata as zipped shape files We wanted these to be availible to users as geojson, and other formats.
+The city of SF has about 62 datasets that were hosted on Socrata as zipped shape files.
+Having the data as zipped shape files obscured the dataset and made impossible for users to get the exact data they needed through the API.
+We wanted these to be availible to users as geojson, and other formats.
 This is the script we used to migrate them.